-A demand-side platform also known as DSP is an advertising system which allows online advertisers to buy and manage multiple digital ad inventories from multiple ad exchange and data exchange accounts using one interface.
+A demand-side platform also known as DSP is an advertising system that allows online advertisers to buy and manage multiple digital ad inventories from multiple ad exchange and data exchange accounts using one interface.

 Benefits of programmatic advertising

 Most programmatic media buying systems allow advertisers to manage multiple channels in one system.
-This saves time, resources, energy allowing them to concentrate and improve efficiency.
+This saves time, resources, and energy allowing them to concentrate and improve efficiency.

 With the use of real-time data, most campaigns are able to return very high ROI media buyers need.